NetSuite CPQ Configurator Products

 NetSuite CPQ Configurator also requires information about the product to launch when users edit a configured item.
 For more information, see Defining a Product to Edit Configured Items.

-Products can be organized into categories, exported, and imported.
-For more information, see Creating Product Categories and Exporting and Importing Products.
+Products can be organized into categories.
+For more information, see Creating Product Categories.
+You can also export and import products.
+For more information, see Exporting Products and Importing Products.

 To create a product: